Invited Speakers

 Sebastian Engelke

-Sebastian is Associate Professor at the Research Institute for Statistics and Information Science at the University of Geneva, where he is holding an Eccellenza grant.
+Sebastian is Full Professor at the Research Institute for Statistics and Information Science at the University of Geneva, where he is holding an Eccellenza grant.
 His research group works on: Extreme value theory and graphical models; extrapolation in machine learning; AI weather forecasting; and statistical climate science.
 Sebastian did his studies in Mathematics at University of Göttingen and UC Berkeley, and he obtained his PhD in 2013 at the University of Göttingen.
 He was then an Ambizione fellow at EPF Lausanne with Anthony Davison, and visiting professor at the Department of Statistical Sciences at the University of Toronto from 2018–2019.